Demi Lovato Deserved About 10 Percent Of That ‘I’m 1 Percent African!’ Twitter Dragging [Opinion]

 — Teo Roque (@teblue) February 25, 2017

-Like I said at the beginning of all of this, I’m pretty open to understanding both sides of this issue or at least, privy to what my own eyes and somewhat-knowledgeable brain tell me is right.
+Like I said at the beginning of all of this, I’m pretty open to understanding both sides of this issue or at least privy to what my own eyes and somewhat-knowledgeable brain tell me is right.

 For starters, despite where she got this particular nugget of information, which, by the way, looks like one of those